Oneirocom/magick-starter/README.md

-# RPG powered by MagickML
+# REST Agent examples for MagickML